AshrafSayed2202/task-manager/README.md

 -   ### `npm i` or `npm install`
     -   to install all the required dependencies
-    -   use the scripts provided in the scripts section to run on dev or build the application `npm start` and `npm build`
+    -   use `npm start` to run the project on localhost via your browser

 ## Features